gleicon/ebook_cto_field_guide/index.md

 ![BUs with Business and Engineering Horizontals](images/bu_w_business_horizontals.png) A balanced approach for fast product teams taking in account the engineering and business undifferentiated lifting

-After these stretches most organisations approach the independence problem from a Business Area with shared P&L (profit and loss) perspective, looking where sharing can optimise cost and speed.
+After these stretches most organizations approach the independence problem from a Business Area with shared P&L (profit and loss) perspective, looking where sharing can optimize cost and speed.
 All that to say we always revert to the same model.

 	* Keep tribes where it make sense
 	* Invest on platforms, bottom heavy, light on product/customer interfaces